rsanche4/Raccoon-Engine/README.md

 **Billboarded Sprites**

 Objects, enemies, and items are rendered as 2D images that always face the player.
-The engine calculates the sprite's distance and screen position, then scales and draws the appropriate image.
-To create a pseudo-3D effect, different sprite images are displayed based on the viewing angle (front, side, back views), giving objects a sense of dimensionality without true 3D geometry.
+The engine calculates the sprite's distance and screen position, then scales and projects the appropriate image onto screenspace.

 **Texture Mapping**